Hero image

 As you build out your Pillar Two data strategy, it’s valuable to assess your current capabilities.
 Do you have the human and technical resources available to meet your new compliance requirements?
 Will you need to hire additional employees and invest in new technologies?
 Are there more cost-effective alternatives that accelerate your outcomes?

 A service provider that meets you where you are can provide strategic advice, technical expertise and advanced technology that align with your broader business goals.
 This may include in-source and co-source solutions, such as establishing and automating the data accumulation process.
+In fact, our Global Reframing Tax Survey 2025 shows these approaches resonate with Canadian organizations—88% are engaging external advisors to deal with new global taxes such as Pillar Two.
 There are also opportunities to use tax managed services to create capacity, improve processes and unlock business value by giving you access to top talent and technology.
-This lets you continuously evolve your tax function while proactively managing current and emerging tax risks, such as Pillar Two.
+This lets you continuously evolve your tax function while proactively managing current and emerging tax risks.

-So, how can you take a tech-powered approach to Pillar Two compliance?
+So, how can you take a tech-driven approach to Pillar Two compliance?

 Our Pillar Two Data Input Catalog identifies approximately 280 data points per constituent entity needed to calculate the Pillar Two tax exposure under the income inclusion rule, qualified domestic minimum top-up tax and undertaxed payments rule.
 But it’s unlikely all data points are required for each constituent entity.